sripopuri/Indian-Liver-Patients-Dataset/README.md

 Soon there will be a final version of this problem.
 This code is posted as a kernel in the Kaggle platform as well.
 Please feel free to comment!

+Please feel free to check out my other repositories "My work on Data Science", "Web Scraping in R"

 Sri Harish Popuri, Data Scientist.